How to install Django¶

 Installation instructions are slightly different depending on whether you’re installing a distribution-specific package, downloading the latest official release, or fetching the latest development version.

 This is the recommended way to install Django.

-- Install pip.
+Install pip.
 The easiest is to use the standalone pip installer.
-If your
+If your distribution already has

 pipinstalled, you might need to update it if it’s outdated.
 If it’s outdated, you’ll know because installation won’t work.

-- Take a look at virtualenv and virtualenvwrapper.
-These tools provide isolated Python environments, which are more practical than installing packages systemwide.
-They also allow installing packages without administrator privileges.
-The contributing tutorial walks through how to create a virtualenv on Python 3.
+Take a look at venv.
+This tool provides isolated Python environments, which are more practical than installing packages systemwide.
+It also allows installing packages without administrator privileges.
+The contributing tutorial walks through how to create a virtual environment.

 Installing a distribution-specific package¶